 What happens when you treat venous reflux?

 During a stripping procedure, the surgeon makes an incision in your groin and ties off the vein.
-After the incision is made, an instrument is thread through the saphenous vein and used to pull the vein out of your leg through a secondary incision just above your calf.
+After the incision is made, an instrument is threaded through the saphenous vein and used to pull the vein out of your leg through a second incision just above your calf.

 Why would I want to have my veins treated?